abulka/relationship-manager/README.md

-# Relationship Manager Pattern
+# Relationship Manager - Lightweight Object Database

 A central mediating class which records all the one-to-one, one-to-many and many-to-many relationships between a group of selected classes.

 Official [Relationship Manager Pattern](https://abulka.github.io/projects/patterns/relationship-manager/) page incl. academic paper by Andy Bulka.

-## Brief Discussion
+## What is it?

-In a sense, an [Object Database](https://en.wikipedia.org/wiki/Object_database) is an implementation of the RM pattern.
+In a sense, an [Object Database](https://en.wikipedia.org/wiki/Object_database) is an elaborate implementation of the RM pattern.
 The *intent* of the RM pattern is lighter weight, to replace the wirings between objects rather than acting as a huge central database.